phoenixMag00/jquery-masonry-image-gallery/readme.txt

 Adds a Masonry layout to all galleries that are using the WordPress [gallery] shortcode.
 Looks best on galleries that are not using 1:1 ratio thumbnails.

 <strong>Please note:</strong> By default this plugin includes CSS that will overwrite the existing gallery layout.
-However, you can turn off some or all of the layout CSS on the options page under Settings.
+However, you can turn off some or all of the jMIG layout CSS on the options page under Settings.

 This plugin also includes 1 CSS file that is for animation purposes only (Chrome, Firefox, Safari and IE 10+).
 The entire gallery will fade in using a CSS3 animation once all the images have loaded.
 IE 8 and IE 9 will work, but will not fade in.